martinRenou/jupyterlab-app-template/USER_DOCS.md

 Like any other web application, one built using JupyterLab components requires you implement both a backend and a frontend.
 The backend serves all the frontend assets to the user (HTML, CSS and JavaScript code, images, data etc) by implementing the HTTP endpoints.
 The frontend is made of the JavaScript code that runs in the user's browser to make dynamic pages.

+It is advised to look at existing Lab remixes implementations and examples.
+You can find multiple examples of custom web applications using JupyterLab components under [the examples directory of the JupyterLab repo](https://github.com/jupyterlab/jupyterlab/tree/master/examples).
+These are good starting points for making simple apps.
+You can also look at the [jupyterlab-app-template repository](https://github.com/jtpio/jupyterlab-app-template) which provides a template for starting a more advanced application, with everything setup for packaging your application.

 ### Server - backend

 In order to implement the server application (in Python), you just need to subclass the `jupyterlab_server.LabServerApp` class.
 This class will provide everything for starting the web app from Python, this is where you will setup the right handlers for the different HTTP endpoints.

 In the following example, we create a custom Lab application with a single handler for the `http://localhost:8888/custom` endpoint, which is the main entry for our application.

+Let's put the following content in our `main.py` file:

 ```python
 import os